anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter02.md

 <a name="2.1"></a>
 ## 2.1 Introduction
 NFVI (Network Functions Virtualization Infrastructure) refers to the physical and virtual resources (compute, storage and network) on which virtual network functions (VNFs) are deployed.
 Due to differentiation of API and under layer configuration and capability matrix, cross vendor VNF deployment on NFVI becomes hard to predict, and requires huge amount of cross vendor interoperability tests.
-With combined effort from operators and vendors, Anuket define RA and RM, to make sure to consolidate the under layer configuration, capability and API, so as to provide the upper layer VNF with a 'common cloud infrastructure'.
-Based on this, Anuket also provides RC for conformance test of SUT against RA & RM requirements.
+With combined effort from operators and vendors, Anuket CNTT define RA and RM, to make sure to consolidate the under layer configuration, capability and API, so as to provide the upper layer VNF with a 'common cloud infrastructure'.
+Based on this, Anuket CNTT also provides RC for conformance test of SUT against RA & RM requirements.
 SUT passes the conformance test will be identified as NFVI that can fit into the common requirements.

-In the meantime, Anuket RC also provides conformance test for VNF.
+In the meantime, Anuket CNTT RC also provides conformance test for VNF.
 The intention is to make sure VNF that passes RC test cases can be deployed on any NFVI which also passes RC without any conformance and interoperability issue.

 <a name="2.2"></a>
 ## 2.2 Methodology
 The NFVI is consumed or used by VNFs via APIs exposed by Virtualised Infrastructure Manager (VIM).
 The resources created by VIM on the NFVI use the underlying physical hardware (compute, storage and network) either directly or indirectly.
-Anuket recommends RA1 to be used as a reference architecture for NFVI conformance.
+Anuket CNTT recommends RA1 to be used as a reference architecture for NFVI conformance.
 This  would provide a set of standard interfaces to create resources on NFVI.
 Below step by step process illustrates the NFVI conformance methodology:
-* SUT (Anuket RI1 or commercial NFVI) is deployed on hardware for conformance test.
+* SUT (Anuket CNTT RI1 or commercial NFVI) is deployed on hardware for conformance test.
 * A set of tests run on SUT to determine the SUT readiness for conformance process.
 * Golden KPIs are taken as a reference.
 * A set of tests are run on the SUT (target for conformance).